freespace/nand2tetris/README.md

 Assembler
 ---------
+### Macros

+Macros are implemented in two places:

+1. `asm.py` used by `vm2asm.py`
+2. `assembler.py`

+Macros in `asm.py` are self contained and emits assembly instruction to perform set tasks, e.g.
+`$inc_sp` to increment the stack pointer by 1.

+Macros in `assembler.py` have wider ranging effects, e.g. `$const` defines a new constant in the symbol table.

 ### Valid Symbol Characters
 The course calls for $ to be a valid character, however I accidentally used it for the macro system so it cannot be a valid identifier any more.